Value

 Hatching Crosshatching Stippling Blending

 are four of the most common line techniques used to create value and the "illusion" of space and texture on a form in a drawing and they can be applied with all drawing mediums.
-We begin with Hatching by Philinthecircle.
+We begin with "hatching".

 Hatching